 You may be wondering why I haven’t talked about the plot at all.
 We get a basic history of the world and the two dominate powers: Citelle, an advanced technological race, and Martasco; a militaristic force.
 There is tension between the two countries as both sides feel that war is on the horizon again.
 Martasco is building up is military force in response and Citelle is requiring its citizens to undergo a radical new procedure that will enhance their genetic code.

 This backdrop is less about setting up a narrative however, because there isn’t any focus on it.
 The actual narrative focus is both country’s shared prejudicial attitudes and the ‘marginalized’ people who have to live in those circumstances.
-On the Marasco side, we see their judgmental attitudes through the eyes of Autumn, whose route kicks off with her friend dealing with bullies who don’t like the fact that she’s a female warrior.
-On the Citelle side, we are at a clinic for people who, for one reason or another, don’t complete the genetic experimentation and have been ostracized by society.
+On the Martascan side, we see their judgmental attitudes through the eyes of Autumn, whose route kicks off with her friend dealing with bullies who don’t like the fact that she’s a female warrior.
+On the Citellian side, we spend our time at a clinic for people who, for one reason or another, don’t complete the genetic experimentation and have been ostracized by society.

 I don’t care.

 I’m sure that’s not going to be well-received in the annuls of the development halls for Silent Voices…but I just don’t freakin’ care.
-I don’t care about whatever Aesop is baked into this game about judging people.
-I don’t care about the genetic experiments.
+I cannot speak for everyone when I say this and I know that well enough, but I still don’t care about whatever Aesop is baked into this game about judging people.
+I don’t care about the genetic experiments and potential intrigue that brings.
 I don’t care about the setup at the end of Citelle’s government using the genetic experiments for nefarious ends.
 I don’t even care about the real possibility that Autumn and the protagonist are actually the same person because the game has the unmitigated gall to throw in amnesia on top of everything else.
 I. DON’T. CARE.

 This has been one of the most frustrating visual novel demos I’ve ever played.
 In their mission to use anime tropes and clichés to preach to its audience about societal prejudice, the developers have decimated any hope of building up narrative or investing its audience in its characters to focus on a frankly limited theme that has been beaten to death in every after school program over the past fifty years.
 Frankly speaking, while I’ve sprinkled some advice into this feature, the reality is that all of them would require the developer to put its desired themes on the back burner and I have a feeling I know what the answer to that one is.
 So, I’m washing my hands of this one for now.
 I’m sure I’ll have to deal with Silent Voices again soon enough.